Ventura Violent Crime Attorneys

 - Kidnapping

-In California, Are Violent Crimes Charged as a Misdemeanor of Felony?
+In California, Are Violent Crimes Charged as a Misdemeanor or a Felony?

 In most cases, violent crimes are considered felony crimes, but in certain circumstances, depending on the severity of the crime, they can be tried as simple misdemeanors.